From the Incredible Hulk to Blossom, Bill Bixby helped define television in four different decades.

-It is rare for a TV actor to achieve even one leading role.
+It is rare for a television actor to achieve even one leading role.
 Even rarer: to make a significant impact on television during four decades.
 With starring roles in three popular series, and a key behind-the-scenes role in another, Bill Bixby – who died Nov.
-21, 1993, 19 years ago today – did just that.
-And in the process, he helped define television in the 1960s, '70s, '80s and '90s.
+21, 1993 – did just that.
+And in the process, he helped define television in the 1960s, '70s, '80s, and '90s.

 It's incredible to think what great television Bixby might have brought us had he lived to enjoy a couple more decades.